 Conclusions & Final Thoughts:

-Hollywood Canteen is never boring — stargazing can be a lot of fun!
+Hollywood Canteen is silly but never boring — stargazing can be a lot of fun!
 The film also serves as a fascinating document of Hollywood’s role in the war effort.
 In 1980, Davis was awarded the Distinguished Civilian Service Medal, the Defense Department’s highest civilian award, for creating the Canteen.
 B&W, 124 minutes, Not Rated.